Schroedi/godot-docker/README.md

 # Minimal Godot Engine Docker image

-This image is based on the slim version of the Debian jessie image.
-It provides the official Linux server builds of Godot Engine along with the official templates of versions (with more to come):
+This image is based on the alpine image.
+It provides the official Linux headless builds of Godot Engine along with the official templates of version 3.0.6.
- * 2.1.3
- * 2.1.4
- * 3.0.1
- * 3.0.2

 The primary application is for automating Godot Engine builds.

-Godot Engine is located at ```/bin/godot``` and the templates are installed in ```/root/.godot/templates```.
+Godot Engine is located at ```/bin/godot``` and the templates are installed in ```/root/.local/share/godot/templates```.

 ### Usage example (Gitlab CI)